jguntrip42/pig_review_repo/README.md

 ## Overview:

 This repository focuses on the implementation the value iteration algorithm in order to compute the optimal strategy for the dice game *Pig* as well as the simplified version *Piglet*, this is done to reproduce the results of the aforementioned paper, by focusing on reproducing their figures and findings.
 This includes:
-- Computing the optimal policy and through the corresponding value.
+- Computing the optimal policy and the corresponding value function.
 - Calculating and visualising the surface between the two possible actions "hold" and "roll".
 - Developing ways to reduce the analysed states to remove unreachable states.
 - Visualisation of the reachable state policy surface.
 - Calculating and visualising the winning probabilities and contours.

-  The extent of reproducability is then explored through the use of the principles of the "5Rs" (Benureau and Rougier, 2018), analysing the original work of Neller and Presser through the lens of re-runability, repeatability, reproducibility, replicability and reusability.
+  The extent of reproducibility is then explored through the use of the principles of the "5Rs" (Benureau and Rougier, 2018), analysing the original work of Neller and Presser through the lens of re-runability, repeatability, reproducibility, replicability and reusability.
 ---

 ## Installation and Setup: